 Marian will be responsible for submitting all transcripts completed by eligible students to Ivy Tech for degree auditing.
 Ivy Tech will be responsible for determining, through reverse articulation and transcript review, which Marian courses may satisfy the associate degree requirements.

 Reverse Transfer is designed to assist students in pursuing their career goals.
-Ivy Tech has partnered with several other institutions to offer reverse transfer, including: University of Southern Indiana, Indiana State University, Purdue University, Ottawa University, Trine University, University of Phoenix, Indiana Tech, Indiana Wesleyan, Western Governors University, Saint Mary-of-the-Woods College, Kaplan University and Grace College.
+Ivy Tech has partnered with several other institutions to offer reverse transfer, including: University of Southern Indiana, Indiana State University, Purdue University, Ottawa University, Trine University, University of Phoenix, Indiana Tech, Indiana Wesleyan, Western Governors University, Saint Mary-of-the-Woods College, Purdue Global and Grace College.

 About the Marian University